pulakk/blog/remote-camera/index.md

 You'll see similar kernel and system logs for other protocols as well.

-Note: If you're following the tutorial for the setup, try to use the Router's web UI to create the Interface for your USB Modem.
+Note: Try to use the Router's web UI to create the Interface for your USB Modem.
 Fields like the `Protocol`, `Modem Device`, and `Service Type` will let you know whether the USB has connected to the router properly through the drivers that you installed.
 If it is connected, you'll see fields like `/dev/tty/USB0`,